Hot Tub Buying Guide

-You need to fill up your hot tub properly.
-It can be fun getting your hot tub filled for the first time, and you can make the process as smooth as possible by following these steps.
+You need to fill your hot tub properly.
+It can be fun getting your hot tub filled for the first time, and you can make the process as smooth as possible by following these steps:

 Pre-filter your garden hose.
 Then take out the filter close to the control panel.

-Proceed to turn on the water, ensuring that the hose doesn't shift out of place.
+Turn on the water, ensuring the hose doesn't shift out of place.
 Add in the sequestering agent after the water level fills the footwell.

 Wait for the hot tub to fill up.
-Your wait time depends on the water pressure and how big your spa is.
-Make sure you get it filled up to the minimum safe water level.
+The wait time depends on the water pressure and how big your hot tub/spa is.
+Make sure it's filled to the minimum safe water level.

-Next, take out the garden hose and have the filter replaced, then turn on the breaker.
+Next, remove the garden hose and have the filter replaced, then turn on the breaker.